oneapi-src/oneDNN/doc/primitives/rnn.md

 backward pass, the workspace is no more valid and should be populated once again by another forward pass.

+The RNN primitive backward pass accumulates gradients to its weight outputs (namely \diffweightslayer, \diffweightsiter,
+\diffweightspeephole, \diffweightsprojection, \diffbias).
+Hence, these tensors should be properly initialized to zero before their first use, and can be reused across calls to accumulate gradients if need be.

 @anchor dg_rnn_impl_limits

 ## Execution Arguments